-Hearing loss is a growing public health concern.
+Hearing loss is a growing public health concern, and it’s no longer considered a problem solely for the elderly.
 According to researchers, the number of adults over the age of 20 with hearing loss is expected to double by 2060.
 If the trends hold steady, more than 900 million will have some hearing loss by 2050.
 Even now, 1 in 5 adults report having either bi-lateral or single-sided hearing loss.
 Here’s how this breaks down across the population:

 - Age is one of the strongest predictors of whether an adult will lose their hearing, especially in adults older than 60.
 1

 - Hearing loss among adolescents has grown 33 percent in the last few years.
 2